 Wireline broadband infrastructure: Who regulates what?

 There are three primary modes of wireline broadband provision today: digital subscriber line (DSL), cable, and fiber optic cable.
 All these modes require the construction, operation, and maintenance of a physical cable network.
-DSL uses phone lines to provide broadband service, while cable modems transmit digital data over cable television lines.
+DSL uses phone lines to provide broadband service, while cable companies transmit digital data over cable television lines.
 Fiber optic cable, a newer and faster technology, contains strands of glass fibers inside an insulated casing.
 The deployment of fiber optic cable is still in its infancy in the United States, making DSL and cable broadband the dominant modes of internet service provision.
 It is important to note that cable broadband companies can update their infrastructure capabilities without retrenching their networks, while DSL providers would need to do so.

 The network for these three modes can be constructed in three primary ways: underground installation, where cables are placed in conduits that are then buried; buried installation, where cables (with or without protective ducts) are directly buried in the ground; and aerial installation, where cables are attached to existing utility poles.
 Trenches for underground or buried cable are most commonly dug alongside existing infrastructure networks, such as highways and roadways.
 Cables may also require supporting infrastructure such as pedestals, manholes, and controlled-environment vaults.
 The installation of the network and its associated components thus requires permission (most often from city or local governments) to access and modify the existing built environment.